Lightweight springtime camping in the UK

 Getting ready for the first spring camp of the season

-Summary: Kicking off your camping season in early spring lets you experience the reawakening of nature.
+Kicking off camping in the UK in early spring lets you experience the reawakening of nature.
 Less crowded than in summer, you will be the first to make the most of the extending daylight hours.
-This time is perfect for honing your camping skills and laying a solid foundation for more autonomous and immersive wild camping adventures later in the year.
+This time is perfect for honing your camping skills and laying a solid foundation for more autonomous and immersive wild camping adventures later in the year..

 Camping in the spring